hankehly/deploy-airflow-on-ecs-fargate/README.md

 ### Project structure

-Please see the following tree for a description of each main directory/file.
+Please see the following tree for a description of the main directories/files.
 This layout is not based on any standard.
 One could move the contents of `scripts` into `deploy_airflow_on_ecs_fargate`.
 Files named `*_config.py` could be placed in a separate `config` directory.
 The location of a file is less important than the quality of the code inside it.

 ```
 ├── build .............................. anything related to building container images